What is mastering?

 What do I need to provide for my tracks to be mastered?

 Please provide us with the mixes at the same quality as your mixes session.
-If you DAW is set to 32-bit, 96kHz, please send us the mixes at this quality.
+For instance, if you DAW is set to 32-bit, 96kHz, please send us the mixes at this quality.

 Please tell us the track order you want the songs to appear in.